Question Answering Systems deliver the answers users expect from their search bar.

 In the last few years, public search engines like Google, Bing and Yext have introduced technologies to their search stack to better understand natural language queries.

-In the process, the user experience on these public search engines has significantly improved.
+This helps them better identify user intent based on all the words typed, as well as other information gleaned from user profiles and their historical behavior.
+In the process, the user experience on these public search engines has improved significantly.
 As a result, users now expect search engines embedded in websites and enterprise applications to behave the same way, understanding their language and providing highly accurate and contextualized answers rather than simply a result list for them to comb through.

 By adding a Knowledge Graph and a Natural Language Processing layer to the existing search stack, most search applications can be enhanced to add Answer Cards and Knowledge Cards to the search experience.
 At the same time, by fully processing, analyzing and enhancing the content as it is indexed, we can access and present the more granular answers users are seeking.
 This shortens the time to finding facts of importance and saves users’ time wading through pages of results sets to find critical information.
 Below are few examples of Google and Bing doing their thing:

 Users today don’t just want search results.
 They want answers.
 Contact us to learn more about how we can help you build applications built on Question Answering System concepts presented here.
 You can also learn more by checking out these reference materials: Google Knowledge Graph, Google Knowledge Card.